NET WORTH: $145 million

 FUNDING AREAS: Disabilities, Children, Orange County Community

 BACKGROUND: Dean Koontz was born in Everett, Pennsylvania.
 He is known for his suspense thrillers and for his frequent incorporation of elements of horror, science fiction, mystery and even satire.
 Many of his novels are set in and around Orange County, California where he lives.
-Before Koontz was known as a prolific and enormously successful writer with 450 books to his name including 15 No. 1 books on the New York Times hardcover bestsellers list, he graduated from Shippensburg State College (now Shippensburg University), and then worked Appalachian Poverty Program.
+Before Koontz was known as a prolific and enormously successful writer with 450 books to his name including 15 No. 1 books on the New York Times hardcover bestsellers list, he graduated from Shippensburg State College (now Shippensburg University), and then worked at Appalachian Poverty Program.

-DISABILITIES: Koontz has been a steady funder of Companions for Independence (CCI), a charitable organization that provides service dogs for people with disabilities.
+DISABILITIES: Koontz has been a steady funder of Canine Companions for Independence (CCI), a charitable organization that provides service dogs for people with disabilities.
 Koontz's connection to canines began back in 1989 when he was writing Midnight, a novel about a CCI-trained dog named Moose.
 The more Koontz learned about CCI, the more he liked it.
 His foundation gave $2,500,000 to CCI between 1991 and 2004 alone.
 The couple continues to support CCI via their foundation.
-It's also worth noting that the Koontzes have a golden retriever named Anna.
+It is also worth noting that the Koontzes have a golden retriever named Anna.

 Dean & Gerda Koontz Foundation

 P.O.
 Box 9529